Vinge1718/cli-meal-tracker/README.md

 # CliMealTracker

+## Description
  This is a web application designed to keep track of ones meals through out the day.
+Among the functionalities, it should:
+ - Be able to display meals with high calorific value (above 500) and those below that separately.

 ## Contributors
 - Vinge1718